/logo.svg

 Schematic of the inside-outside autogenous model of eukaryogenesis.
 In the model, an archaeon engulfs free-swimming proteobacteria by the outward expansion of its endosplasm (1, 2 & 3).
 The expansion begins as blebs which form at the archaeon's outer cell wall and plasma membrane (2).
 This outward expansion offers the proto-eukaryote cell a foraging advantage (3) because the increased surface area of its plasma membrane increases the likelihood of engulfment by phagocytosis of nearby organisms, whilst protecting its nuclear DNA material in its central nucleoid (4).
 Some engulfed aerobic proteobacteria resist digestion (4) and evolve into the familiar mitochondria organelles (5).
 Over time, the nucleoid evolves into the eurkaryotic nucleus (5 & 6).
 The endoplasmic reticulum, the double-layered phospholipid enveloping membrane surrounding the nucleus, and the protein complexes located at the nuclear pores are all structural and functional remnants of the process (6).

-So as I write this short essay, I wish to honour those early bacteria, cyanobacteria and archaea.
-And I thank them for their struggles to survive and thrive, and to learn how to co-exist and cooperate.
-But I also lament that as we inevitably dwell on our human-centric issues of today and tomorrow, we often seem ignorant of the role that these and a myriad other creatures played—and do play—across the aeons in making us us.
+So in writing this short essay, I wish to honour those early bacteria, cyanobacteria and archaea.
+I thank them for their struggles to survive and thrive, and to learn how to co-exist and cooperate.
+But I also lament that as we inevitably dwell on our human-centric issues of today and tomorrow, we often pay little heed to the role that these and a myriad other creatures played across the aeons in making us us.
+Bacteria, cyanobacteria and archaea, with your endosymbiosis, please take a bow!

 1. [1] NB Duz and P Dincer.
 A review on theories on the origin of the nucleus in modern eukaryotes.
 Gene Technology.
 10(5):, 2021.
 Accessed 25 August 2023. https://www.walshmedicalmedia.com/open-access/a-review-on-theories-on-the-origin-of-the-nucleus-in-modern-eukaryotes-88171.html